LRitzdorf/TheJeffDeanFacts/README.md

 - Jeff Dean mines bitcoins.
 In his head.
 - Jeff Dean traps the KILL signal.
 - Jeff Dean's programs don't SEGFAULT.
 The memory rearranges itself in order to put data and code where it belongs.
+- Jeff Dean is a morally bankrupt hypocrite who bullied and harassed Timnit Gebru and Margaret Mitchell eventually forcing their firing.

 ## Sources